joelparkerhenderson/demo-rust-axum/README.md

         .route("/", get(|| async { "Hello, World!" }));

-    // Run our application by using hyper and URL http://localhost:3000. axum::Server::bind(&"0.0.0.0:3000".parse().unwrap())
+    // Run our application by using hyper and URL http://localhost:3000.
+    // The `Server` is a hyper server, which means you can use any hyper
+    // server functions, such as `bind`, `with_graceful_fallback`, etc. axum::Server::bind(&"0.0.0.0:3000".parse().unwrap())
         .serve(app.into_make_service())
         .await